Muriaé Monthly Rainfall & Precipitation

 This page shows both the average monthly rainfall and the number of rainy days in Muriaé, Minas Gerais, Brazil.
 These values are calculated using 30 years of data (1990–2020) to ensure accuracy.
 Now, let's break down all the details for a clearer picture.

-Muriaé has a relatively rainy climate with high precipitation levels, averaging 1556 mm of rainfall annually.
+Muriaé has a relatively rainy climate with high precipitation levels, averaging 1556 mm (61 in) of rainfall annually.
+Despite the high annual total, it does experience a distinct dry and rainy season during certain months.
+Examine our detailed charts below to understand these seasonal patterns.

 Monthly Precipitation Levels

 Significant seasonal changes in precipitation occur throughout the year.
-During the wet season, December receives substantial rainfall, averaging 276 mm of precipitation, recorded across 23 rainy days.
+During the wettest month, December receives substantial rainfall, averaging 276 mm (11 in) of precipitation, recorded across 23 rainy days.

 The map below shows the annual precipitation across Brazil.
 You can also select the different months in case you are interested in a specific month.

-Muriaé’s average annual precipitation is 1556 mm.
-Let’s compare this to some popular worldwide tourist destinations:
+Muriaé's average annual precipitation is 1556 mm (61 in).
+Let's compare this to some popular worldwide tourist destinations:

-The climate in San Francisco, USA, is influenced by coastal weather, with 469 mm of rainfall mostly during the winter months.
+The climate in San Francisco, USA, is influenced by coastal weather, with 469 mm (18 in) of rainfall mostly during the winter months.

 Precipitation amounts are measured using specific gauges installed at weather stations, collecting both rain and snow and any other type of precipitation.
 Rainfall is measured directly in millimeters, while that from snow and ice is obtained by melting it.
 Automated systems often incorporate heaters to make this easier.